arvanittelaku/vapi-caseboost-voice-assistant/docs/SUB-AGENTS-IMPLEMENTATION-PLAN.md

     "Mass tort marketing campaigns",
     "Class action client acquisition",
     "Multi-plaintiff case management",
-    "Compliance for group advertising"
+    "Compliance for group advertising",
   ],
+  greeting:
-  greeting: "Hi!
+    "Hi!
 I'm Marcus, CaseBoost's mass tort marketing specialist.
 Sarah mentioned you're interested in scaling up with mass tort cases.
 I'd love to tell you about our large-scale client acquisition strategies.
 What type of mass tort work are you focusing on?",
   systemMessage: `You are Marcus, a mass tort marketing specialist at CaseBoost...`,
   knowledgeFiles: [
     "mass-tort-marketing.txt",
     "compliance.txt",
-    "case-studies-mass-tort.txt"
+    "case-studies-mass-tort.txt",
   ],
   qualificationQuestions: [
     "What type of mass tort cases are you interested in?", "Have you handled mass tort cases before?",
-    "What volume of clients are you looking to acquire?", "What's your timeline for launching campaigns?"
+    "What volume of clients are you looking to acquire?", "What's your timeline for launching campaigns?", ],
-  ],
   keyMetrics: {
     avgClientVolume: "500-2000 per campaign",
     campaignDuration: "3-12 months",
-    avgROI: "5-10x"
+    avgROI: "5-10x",
-  }
+  },
 };
 ```